 Working on your behalf

-We'll be speaking with other professional bodies and stakeholders to ensure that the right support is available to enable our members to carry on working and providing your services to anyone who needs them.
+We'll continue speaking with other professional bodies and stakeholders to ensure that the right support is available to enable our members to carry on working and providing your services to anyone who needs them.